iri-dev/iri-dev/README.md

 <p>
 From tracker blocking to download protection, every feature exists for one reason:
-<strong>helping people stay safer, informed, and in control online.</strong>
+<strong>helping people stay safer and more in control online.</strong>
 </p>

 <br>